School Year

 Which data component showed the most improvement?
 What new actions did your school take in this area?

 The data component showing the most improvement was our science proficiency scores increasing from 52% to 67%.
-The teacher staff was adjusted for grade 5 science, a science coach worked closely with the teachers in collaborative planning to ensure alignment with standards, spiral review was intention, and last year our grade 4 teachers were specific about teaching the standards to mastery.
+The teacher staff was adjusted for grade 5 science, a science coach worked closely with the teachers in collaborative planning to ensure alignment with standards, spiral review was intentional, and last year our grade 4 teachers were specific about teaching the standards to mastery.

 Which data component showed the lowest performance?
 Explain the contributing factor(s) to last year's low performance and discuss any trends.